Ebazhanov/linkedin-skill-assessments-quizzes/jquery/jquery-quiz.md

  $('button').click(function(){
      alert('you clicked the button!');
  });`
-- Only the second one will work; jQuery does not have a function called .on.
+i- Only the second one will work; jQuery does not have a function called .on. <<<<---Correct
 - The second snippet will not function.
 - Nothing - .click(function) is shorter way to write .on('click', function)
 - The first snippet will execute for every button on the page, the second will only apply to the first button